go8n/athenaeum/README.md

 As you would any other project.

+### Translations

+Athenaeum leverages the QT translation classes and tools.
+To get started simply add a translation file to `athenaeum.pro` eg. `athenaeum/translations/athenaeum_ja.ts` then run `lupdate -verbose athenaeum.pro` to generate the file.

+After that use `linguist` to edit the file adding your translations.
+Once there's some translations ` lrelease -verbose athenaeum.pro` will be used to generate the files that will be loaded at runtime.

+The QT website explains this all better and in more details. https://doc-snapshots.qt.io/qt5-5.11/qtlinguist-hellotr-example.html

 ### Other ways

 Find libre games, create flatpak manifests for them and submit them to flathub.